epfl-si/ansible.suitcase/windows/USERS-GUIDE-WINDOWS.md

 1. When prompted for a device name, **be sure to use a versioning suffix** because you won't be able to re-use the name in case you decide to destroy and recreate your WSL instance; for instance, type something like `mycorppc12345-WSL2-1`
 1. You can ignore the freedesktop error message in yellow (caused by there not being a GUI on your WSL Linux)
 1. When Keybase says you are logged in, double check with <pre>ls /keybase/team/</pre>
+1. You're almost there... but if you log out from Windows® and then back in now, you will have to run `run_keybase` by hand again.
+You can either deal with that extra hassle (for the time being), or perform a pro UNIX admin move and **have a script do it for you**:
+   1. Type <pre>nano .profile</pre> 💡 Some explanations:
+      - `nano` is a text editor for the terminal, [easy to learn](https://www.nano-editor.org/dist/latest/cheatsheet.html) (well, at least, [easier](https://vim.rtorr.com/) [than](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf) [others](https://raymii.org/s/tutorials/ed_cheatsheet.html))
+      - `.profile` is your shell's configuration file, which is actually a script (your UNIX shell, being simultaneously a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) and a scripting language, is fully programmable)
+   1. Move all the way to the bottom of the file using the arrow or Page Down keys
+   1. Add a final line that reads <pre>run_keybase > /dev/null</pre> 💡 where
+      - `run_keybase` is the command you already know,
+      - `/dev/null` is the [null device](https://en.wikipedia.org/wiki/Null_device), meaning that any output from `run_keybase` (that is, the ASCII-art squirrel) is to be discarded.
+(You would still see the error messages, if any, because `>` redirects the [standard output](https://en.wikipedia.org/wiki/Standard_streams) but not the standard error.)
+   1. Press Control-X to exit (also visible in the three help lines at the bottom of the screen — ^ means the Control key)
+   1. Be sure to confirm save with Y, and leave the `File Name to Write:` to its default value (you would only want to change that if you wanted to make an edited copy of the file, rather than update the original).
+Press Enter to confirm and exit nano
+   1. Log out and then back into your Windows® workstation (to ensure that the [WSL lightweight virtual machine](https://docs.microsoft.com/en-us/windows/wsl/compare-versions) gets restarted)
+   1. Open a Linux command-line window again, and check that Keybase now works “hands-free”: <pre>ls /keybase/team/</pre>

 ## Congratulations!